abhignarevuru/remeis-2018/Diary.md

 -   Learnt markdown
 -   Started writing documentation
--   _Champions League match at a sports bar with Javier_
--   _Joern's treat: Excursion to Forccheim and Bayreuth hiking trail with Pablo & Bosco_
+-   _Excursion to Forccheim and Bayreuth hiking trail with Pablo & Bosco led by Joern_

 28 May '18